 We highly recommend checking out the free trial of any solution you like to get a feel for it and see if it’s a good fit before making a decision.
 If you do make a decision, you really can save quite a bit of cash if you go for the annual pricing.

-We tried to provide you with a quick overview and some of the essential details in each solution here.
+We tried to provide you with a quick overview and some of each solution’s essential details here.
 I hope you found a solution that works for you.